The Company: My 24 Hour Income

 For Example: You invest $100 and the adpack matures within 30 days at $120.
 You get to withdraw $60 but the other $60 goes into a mandatory re-purchase account.

-However, this system works a little differently.
-This does not have a re-purchase balance and you cannot compound your earnings internally.
+However, this system does not have a re-purchase balance and you cannot compound your earnings internally.
 From what I understand, you have 2 balances within this system.
 Your 'cash balance' and your 'earnings balance'.
 Your deposits go into your 'cash balance' and the resulting ROI you earn goes into your 'earnings balance' where you can immediately withdraw.
 You can then re-invest back into your cash balance if you choose to do so, thus you are 'externally compounding'.

 Drew says he pretty much invented this idea and has made it this way to increase sustainability and only keep 'fresh funds' in the platform at all times.
-It still doesn't remove all of the risk but it does simplify things and in this type of platform, I think it's a good thing.
+It still doesn't remove all of the inherent risk though.

 What I Liked